 Low sperm count is considered present in men if either of these conditions is present, which is becoming quite familiar over the years.

-Symptoms of Low Sperm Count
+Low Sperm Count Signs and Symptoms

-The main symptom of Oligospermia is infertility.
+The main symptom of low sperm count or Oligospermia is infertility.

 A man with a low sperm count may have a low sex drive.
 Low sperm count or Oligospermia decreases the odds of sperm fertilizing a woman’s eggs, leading to pregnancy.
 Some men with Oligospermia may not face any problem with conception; others may require more attempts to conceive naturally.

 It could indicate the presence of low male hormones, testosterone, in the body.
 Decreased body or facial hair could be a sign of hormonal or chromosomal abnormality in a man.
 We can’t say for sure what’s causing your low sperm count, but there are a few different reasons why this could be happening.
 Meager body weight and obesity can both lead to changes in testosterone levels.
 It’s also possible that hormonal imbalances could be the culprit.
 Sometimes these things manifest as a lack of facial hair as well.